ncexs/ncexs-junkcleaner/README.md

 🧼 Optimize and clean your Windows system in "one click" — no bloat, no drama.
 Run the "PowerShell script" and manage cleanup, optimization, and security tasks from an interactive menu.

-✅ Built with care by [`ncexs`](https://github.com/ncexs)

-⚠️ Safe & non-destructive — does "not" delete user files or restore points.

 ---

 ## 📝 Menu Features